How to Make a WordPress Website in 2020

 Select the ones you like and click to add them to the sidebar.
 The Customizer will refresh the page to give you a preview of the sidebar with the new added widgets.
 Once you are done you can save your changes.

 We are done!
-Your new site is ready, just add some content, perhaps make it multilingual or even get started with optimization, and start showing it to the world.
+Your new site is ready, just add some content, perhaps make it multilingual or even get started with optimization and start showing it to the world.
 It wasn’t that hard after all, right?
+If you are looking for the next steps to help you with SEO, promotion and monetization you can have a look at this extensive beginner’s guide on isitwp.

 Let us know about your first website building experience, especially if it was through this guide.
 Do you have any other questions, perhaps having trouble with a certain step on the guide?
 Post a comment below and we’ll try to help you out.